US begins offering 1B free COVID tests, but many more needed

 The U.S. would need 2.3 billion tests per month for all teens and adults to test themselves twice per week.
 That’s more than double the number of at-home tests the administration plans to distribute over several months.

-Dr. David Michaels, a former member of President Joe Biden’s COVID-19 advisory board, said the administration will probably need to request more federal money to fund testing for years to come.
+Dr. David Michaels, a former member of Biden’s COVID-19 advisory board, said the administration will probably need to request more federal money to fund testing for years to come.

 “Congress was willing to put trillions of dollars into infrastructure primarily to improve transportation.
 This is infrastructure,” said Michaels, a public health professor at George Washington University.
 “We need billions more in testing to save lives and maintain the economy.”